 University Police At MSC

-While Stevenson is here for now, eventually he will rotate out with other UPD officers.
-Officers can perform vehicle jump starts, vehicle unlocks, on-campus escorts, safety education programs, and of course respond to calls for assistance.
+Campus Security Officer Sam is working here on our campus to provide safety and security for students, faculty and staff.
+She can help with vehicle jump starts, vehicle unlocks, on-campus escorts, safety education programs, confidential conversations and of course respond to calls for assistance.

 If you need to get in touch with an officer, you are asked to call UPD Dispatch at (907) 786-1120.
 If you have an emergency, call 911 immediately.